ssddanbrown/inlets/docs/kubernetes.md

 ## 2) Use authentication from a Kubernetes secret

-In production, you should always use a secret to protect your exit-node.
+In production, you should always use a secret to protect your exit-server.
 You will need a way of passing that to your server and inlets allows you to read a Kubernetes secret.

 * Create a random secret